git-thinh/_linux-mingw64-gcc4.x-threadwin32/ReadMe.txt

 convention.
 Therefore, any of the link libraries from older toolchains are incompatible with the ones created by these new builds.

+////////////////////////////////////////////////////////////////////////////////////////////
+OpenSSL for Windows
+////////////////////////////////////////////////////////////////////////////////////////////

+In earlier articles, we have looked at how to create a gcc build environment on Windows, and also how to compile binaries for Windows on Linux, using the MinGW-w64 suite to be able to support native 64-bit Windows builds.

+But in order to build useful applications in these environments, we often need some common libraries.
+In this article, we will have a look at how to compile the OpenSSL library and make a small application that uses it.
+Compiled OpenSSL libraries are available for download (see the link at the bottom), in case you don’t want to do the compilation yourself.

+prerequisites
+We will be cross-compiling from Linux.
+If you want to use Windows only, please consider downloading the compiled OpenSSL binaries near the bottom of the page, or adjust the paths accordingly when building the library.

+I have my 64-bit Windows build environment installed in /opt/mingw64, and the cross-compiler prefix is x86_64-w64-mingw32.
+I will target (build binaries for) 64-bit Windows in this article.
+Please adjust these variables according to your own build environment. i686-w64-mingw32 is the prefix for the 32-bit Windows cross-compiler.

+compiling openssl
+Follow the simple instructions on how to set up a Windows build environment on Linux.
+It is also possible to do this on Windows, but it is simpler and faster using Linux.
+Please leave a comment if you would like me to describe how to build on Windows.
+Grab the desired OpenSSL source tarball.
+Use OpenSSL version 1.0.0 or newer; OpenSSL versions older than v1.0.0 are a bit harder to build on Windows, but let me know if you want to see how to do this.
+I’ll use OpenSSL version 1.0.0e in the following, but the steps should be identical for any version newer than 1.0.0.
+Put your tarball in a temporary directory, e.g. /tmp and unpack it:

+	$ tar zxvf openssl-1.0.0e.tar.gz

+Run the configure script to use the 64-bit Windows compiler.
+	$ cd openssl-1.0.0e

+	$ CROSS_COMPILE="x86_64-w64-mingw32-" ./Configure mingw64 no-asm shared --prefix=/opt/mingw64
+…
+Configured for mingw64.
+Compile.
+Make sure the the cross-compiler is in your path, or add it explicitly as show below.

+	$ PATH=$PATH:/opt/mingw64/bin make
+…
+Install it.

+	$ sudo PATH=$PATH:/opt/mingw64/bin make install

+We now have the OpenSSL libraries and headers for 64-bit Windows installed.
+Repeat the steps above with CROSS_COMPILE="i686-w64-mingw32-" and prefix /opt/mingw32 to build and install the 32-bit libraries for Windows.

+A simple application

+To confirm OpenSSL is working correctly, let’s create  a small C application that generates a SHA-256 digest of a character string.
+It reads a string given as the argument, generates the digest and shows the computed digest.
+The digest-generating code is shown below, while the complete code is available for download.

+	void SHA256Hash(unsigned char digest[EVP_MAX_MD_SIZE], char *stringToHash)
+	{
+		OpenSSL_add_all_digests();

+		const EVP_MD *md = EVP_get_digestbyname(“sha256”);

+		EVP_MD_CTX context;
+		EVP_MD_CTX_init(&context);
+		EVP_DigestInit_ex(&context, md, NULL);
+		EVP_DigestUpdate(&context, (unsigned char *)stringToHash, strlen(stringToHash));

+		unsigned int digestSz;
+		EVP_DigestFinal_ex(&context, digest, &digestSz);
+		EVP_MD_CTX_cleanup(&context);

+		EVP_cleanup();
+	}

+Save the file sha256.c in a working directory.
+Compile it.

+	$ /opt/mingw64/bin/x86_64-w64-mingw32-gcc -I/opt/mingw64/include -L/opt/mingw64/lib -Wall sha256.c -lcrypto -o sha256.exe

+Check that the executable has the correct binary format (PE32+ is 64-bit).

+	$ file sha256.exe

+sha256.exe: PE32+ executable for MS Windows (console) Mono/.Net assembly
+Copy our new program to a 64-bit Windows machine, and run it in the Windows Command Prompt.

+	> sha256.exe 12345

+The last step should generate the following dialog box, which contains the SHA-256 digest of the string “12345”.

+	sha256.exe sample run

+openssl windows binaries
+In case you don’t want to compile the OpenSSL library yourself, I have compiled version 1.0.0e and made it available for download below.

+OpenSSL 1.0.0e for 32-bit MinGW-w64 (prefix i686-w64-mingw32)
+OpenSSL 1.0.0e for 64-bit MinGW-w64 (prefix x86_64-w64-mingw32)
+Just unpack each tarball to your respective MinGW-w64 installation directory.
+They should work both if you are running the gcc compiler on Windows, as well as cross-compiling for Windows like we have done above.

+Please leave a comment if you found this interesting or have suggestions for improvements!